Edo-Tokyo Museum in Photos

 Photography at the museum

 Taking a camera is no problem.
 The areas in which you can’t use them are marked.
-But, don’t worry, there aren’t many of those.
+But, don’t worry, there aren’t many.
 Luckily, you can use flashes in some areas.
 That’s nice unless you are shooting through glass windows.

 As for problems, the two big ones are available light and people.
 Some exhibits can be rather dark.
 Others will have lights reflected in them, which can be ugly.
 And on some days, the museum can get quite crowded.
 That can be annoying in some cases (i.e., you might have to wait a long time to get your picture).